mikhail-hatsilau/go-ht/README.md

 #### Find by id
 Application should allow to find user by id with the following command:
-`./main -operation «findById» -id 1 -fileName «users.json»` If user with specified id does not exists in the users.json file, then empty string has to be written to  the `io.Writer` If user exists, then json object should be written in `io.Writer` **Errors:**
+`./main -operation «findById» -id "1" -fileName «users.json»` If user with specified id does not exists in the users.json file, then empty string has to be written to  the `io.Writer` If user exists, then json object should be written in `io.Writer` **Errors:**
 1. All errors about operation and fileName flags mentioned above
-2. If `-id` flag is not provided error «-id flag has to be specified» should be returned from Perform function All cases of the task 3 aree covered by unit tests, So, you can check your solution during thee implementation.
+2. If `-id` flag is not provided error «-id flag has to be specified» should be returned from Perform function All cases of the task 3 are covered by unit tests, So, you can check your solution during thee implementation.
 If you have any questions, just write in the slack.

 ### Useful info:
 1. For opening and creating file use `os` package and `OpenFile` function https://golang.org/pkg/os/